qphensurf/STMpw/README.md

 	Once the VASP has converged POSCAR, OUTCAR and WAVECAR must be kept and supplied to STMpw.

-2. You must determine the plane **z_s** from which the wavefunctions will be substituted by exponential functions.
+2. You must determine the plane **z_s** from which the wavefunction Fourier components will be substituted by exponential functions of **z**.
 First, you have to look for the last surface layer to be used as reference (**Zsurf**).
 Then you look at the density vs density behavior to look for the first point where there is an exponential decay.
 The z value of this point in direct coordinates will be **z_s**.
 Typically this point is around 2-3 angstroms above the most protruding atom of the molecule.
 So to speed things up a negative value of **z_s** indicates a distance in angstroms above the most protruding atom (the code will look for the most protruding atom).
 In addition, if you are using the Bardeen approach the origin of the tip **Ztip** must be supplied. **z_t** is hardwired to 2 angstroms below the most (least?) protruding atom of the tip.
 At the end you should have **Zsurf < z_s < z_t < Ztip**.

 3. For the calculation of dI/dV curves you must determine
 * The range of energies (or bias value) to use (referred to Fermi energy = 0 eV).